 These simple 7 steps won’t help everyone, but If you can go down the list and apply all the steps, many if not most of you should feel some improvement in your ability to breathe through your nose.
 If you’ve tried all these steps and still can’t breathe through your nose, then seek medial help.
 An otolaryngologist (an ear, nose and throat doctor) is the best doctor to take care of this condition.

 If you are a chronic mouth breather, in addition to what I described above, your jaw is probably more narrow than normal, with some degree of dental crowding.
 Chronic mouth breathers also tend not to sleep well at night due to various degrees of breathing difficulty.
 I talk about this new phenomenon my my book, Sleep, Interrupted.

-I discuss in more detail how you can breathe better in my free report: How to Unstuff Your Stuffy Nose.
-Click here to access your free report.
+I discuss in more detail how you can breathe better in my free report below: How to Unstuff Your Stuffy Nose.